koolskateguy89/Anime-Filler-Manager/README.md

 ### Building and running using Maven

-Note: the only prerequisites needed for this are Java 15 & Maven.

 See the [res](res) folder for some bash & batch files to help build and run.

 <!-- <br/> -->